 Under the auspices of Tertiary Education Commission, Marian College has been allotted 11 student placements.
+This is for students who have a clear career path and wish to pursue training in this area.

 Students have to have a work place placement and complete theory work in this area.
 Credits gained in a particular industry, assessment of skills has to be done in the workplace by accredited assessors.
 Students have to achieve 20 credits in a Gateway placement; they can be a mix between generic, eg health and safety and the specific industry and at any level.
+Gateway is for all students, it can be used for high achievers e.g. pilot training

-Gateway is for all students, it can be used for high achievers e.g. pilot training Work places and providers have to have a memorandum of understanding with college Monies are a tagged resource that has to be audited to fit within the Gateway, Tertiary Education Commission guidelines.
+Work places and providers have to have a memorandum of understanding with college Monies are a tagged resource that has to be audited to fit within the Gateway, Tertiary Education Commission guidelines.